-Who needs therapy?
+Who needs Therapy?

 Modern medicine has often rightly been criticized for chopping the elephant in to pieces, in order to study it, understand it.
 Also, it has narrowed down into super-specialized fields, forgetting about the broader context and the role of environment.
 No wonder that therapists have kept on trying to fix the stammerer despite relapses, rather than address her/his context, or environment.
 It is the society which needs “therapy” in our humble opinion!
 Stammering should be seen as a diversity.
 Not a disorder.
-Otherwise scams will continue as of now (see the pictures on the left and this too: scam and adverts).
+Otherwise scams will continue as of now (see the pictures on the left and this too: scam ).

 Power of one plus one